 There’s an unmistakable quality to the Cabernet you can grow on this mountain.
-Situated 1,600 to 1,800 feet above Napa Valley, the location, soil profiles and elevation of our Cold Springs Vineyard are enough to make even the most stoic wine geek swoon.
+Situated 1,600 to 1,800 feet above Napa Valley floor, the location, soil profiles and elevation of our Cold Springs Vineyard are enough to make even the most stoic wine geek swoon.
 The topography is so varied, there’s no single vantage point that gives you a sense of the whole, but rather, it offers little secrets to be discovered around every bend.

 Above the fog line, the south-westerly slopes of our favored blocks see cool morning sun, but are protected from the intense afternoon heat.
 Outcroppings of white tufa and rhyolitic rocks are interspersed with knolls of red and brown loam and iron-rich volcanic ash, which add complexity and amineral character to our grapes.